Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 \subsection{Linear geometries: the ion chain}

-Chains of ions are a laboratory realization of a one-dimensional Debye crystal \cite{Ashcroft:1976}.
-They typically form at Doppler cooling temperatures.
-The interparticle distances are of the order of ten micrometers, and the individual ions can be imaged on a CCD camera via fluorescence light emitted during laser excitation.
+Figure \ref{fig:Pagano} is the image of an experimentally realized ion chain composed of more than 100 ions \cite{Pagano:2018}.
+The interparticle distances are of the order of several micrometers, and the individual ions can be imaged on a CCD camera via fluorescence light emitted during laser excitation.
+Ion chains typically form at Doppler cooling temperatures.
 First experimental demonstrations were in quadrupole traps \cite{Birkl:1992,Raizen:1992,Waki:1992}.
 In the meantime linear chains have also been realized in Penning traps \cite{Mavadia:2013} and ring geometries \cite{Li:2017}.
-Figure \ref{fig:Pagano} is the image of an experimentally realized ion chain composed by more than 100 of ions \cite{Pagano:2018}.
 The ion chain has been the workhorse of the ion-trap quantum computer for the versatility in controlling the individual components, such as the interactions between the electronic and the vibrational degrees of freedom at the quantum level \cite{Cirac:1995}.

-Due to the Coulomb interactions, it constitutes a peculiar one-dimensional structure.
+Chains of ions are a laboratory realization of a one-dimensional Debye crystal \cite{Ashcroft:1976}.
+Due to the unscreened Coulomb interactions, it constitutes a peculiar one-dimensional structure.
 Below we review salient dynamic and thermodynamic properties, emphasizing analogies with and fundamental differences from textbook examples of condensed matter systems.